analogdash/toolgasm/README.md

 # toolgasm
-Misc tools for Portable Executable pattern identification.
+Misc tools for Portable Executable pattern identification and disassembly.